MeghanaDarla99/life-expectancy-global-insights/README.md

-#  Health and Development Indicators: Global Insights
+## Health and Development Indicators: Global Insights

-This is an academic project completed as part of the "INFO-I 501: Introduction to Informatics" course in the MS in Health Informatics program at Indiana University Indianapolis, during the Fall 2023 semester.
-The project explores global disparities in life expectancy using a dataset from Kaggle.
-Through data cleaning, visualization, and predictive modeling, we identified the strongest social and economic factors influencing health outcomes across countries.
+This is an academic project completed as part of the **INFO-I 501: Introduction to Informatics** course in the **MS in Health Informatics** program at Indiana University Indianapolis, during the Fall 2023 semester.
+The project investigates the key social and economic drivers of life expectancy across countries using statistical methods, data visualization, and machine learning models.

 ---